bloom42/blog/content/announcing-opensourceweekly-org.md

         We'll never share your email and you can unsubscribe at anytime.</small> -->
 </div>

-Whether you want to make your first contribution, discover new interesting projects or people, I will do my best to satisfy you.
+Whether you want to make your first contribution, discover interesting projects or people, I will do my best to satisfy you.

 I think we are just at the beginning of the open source revolution and I want to contribute to spread its greatness.